Hoyt Sherman: Personal life

+Sherman died on January 25, 1904, in Des Moines, Iowa, and was interred at Woodland Cemetery.

+Descendants

+Through his daughter Adeline, he was a grandfather of arts patron Sara Sherman Wiborg, playwright Mary Hoyt Wiborg, and Olga (née Wiborg) Fish (wife of Sidney Webster Fish, a son of Stuyvesant Fish).

 Hoyt Sherman Place

-In 1877 Hoyt Sherman built a grand manor; the structure is now a museum and performing arts center.
+In 1877, Sherman built a mansion.
+The structure is now a museum and performing arts center.
+Following his death, the park board bought the Hoyt Sherman Place and an adjoining 3 acres in 1907.
 The original house and gallery now display a collection of 19th- and 20th-century paintings, as well as elaborately carved 17th-century furniture and other rare artifacts.
-The mansion, now known as Hoyt Sherman Place, lent its name to the surrounding Des Moines neighborhood of Sherman Hill.
+The mansion lent its name to the surrounding Des Moines neighborhood of Sherman Hill.
 For many years Hoyt Sherman Place has served as the headquarters for Des Moines Women's Club.
-The house and theater are now under the management of the Hoyt Sherman Place Foundation.
+The house, gallery, and theater are now under the management of the Hoyt Sherman Place Foundation.